MvdSman/mvdsman.github.io/_posts/blog/2018-03-19-Simple pairwise alignment.md

 Some functions will need these to be executed.

+### Scoring methods

 First things first, we'll determine the scoring method that will be used.
-This will be done by using a small matrix in which all possible combinations are given a certain score:
+This will be done by using a substitution scoring matrix in which all possible combinations are given a certain score:

 |         |  C  |  T  |  A  |  G  |
 |:-------:|:---:|:---:|:---:|:---:|